ibbles/LearningUnreal/Translucency.md

 - If it must be high-quality Surface Forward Shading with Screen Space Reflections then minimize the use of the material and minimize the number of translucent objects that can be seen through each other.
 - More translucent surfaces implies that a simpler translucency model should be used.

+Translucent objects cannot be selected in the [[Level Viewport]] by default.
+Toggle translucent object selection on and off with the T key.

 # Material Details Panel Settings

 This section is about the various settings in [[Material Editor]] > [[Details Panel]] > Translucency.